 Full payment of dues is a critical component of our obligation to the crew program.

-Each returning rower has a fundraising obligation of $950.
-Novice rowers have a fundraising obligation of $500.
+The fundraising obligations are determined by the Boosters Executive Board.
 All rowers must meet their fundraising commitments.
 If a rower does not meet his or her fundraising obligation, parents will be required to pay for the shortfall.
 No athlete will be allowed to participate in regattas unless all fundraising requirements have been met.

 Fundraising requires only time and effort by students.
 Fundraising activities include mulch sales, wreath sales, friend and family appeal, and an alumni appeal.
 Fundraisers are organized by the Fundraising Coordinator with support from parents.